DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ---
 # Manipulating items

 You can easily manipulate Diagram items via the [Diagram Editor](../../guides/diagram_editor/initialization/).
 But in this article we'll explore the examples on how to manipulate the items of DHTMLX Diagram via the component's API.

+## Overview

 The article contains different sections that cover such questions as:

 - [how to automatically arrange shapes in the hierarchical order](#arranging-shapes-automatically);
 - how to perform a range of operations over items, in particular: